A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Compatibility

-Apply the normalisation procedure \textsc{Separate} (Algorithm~\ref{alg:separate}) to $F_{ab}$ and $F_{ba}$.
-By construction, each rewrite step performed by \textsc{Separate} is justified either by strict PROP coherence, by control-functoriality/strength/naturality, or by one of the bounded-arity axiom schemata of Figures~\ref{fig:axioms_QC_part1}--\ref{fig:axioms_QC_part2}.
-Hence $\QCeq\vdash F_{ab}=\Separate(F_{ab})$ and $\QCeq\vdash F_{ba}=\Separate(F_{ba})$.
+Apply the normalisation procedure \Separate{} from Appendix~\ref{app:separate-normalisation} to \(F_{ab}\) and \(F_{ba}\).
+By construction, each rewrite step performed by \Separate{} is justified either by the definitional expansions of Appendix~\ref{app:derived-notation}, by strict PROP coherence, by control-functoriality/strength/naturality, or by one of the bounded-arity axiom schemata of Figures~\ref{fig:axioms_QC_part1}--\ref{fig:axioms_QC_part2} or the derived factor-expansion rules cited above.
+Therefore \(\QCeq\vdash F_{ab}=\Separate(F_{ab})\) and \(\QCeq\vdash F_{ba}=\Separate(F_{ba})\).